serioja90/great-notes/README.md

 great-notes
 ===========

-A PHP site that should allow to store school / university notes.
+A PHP web application that should allow to store school / university notes.